MaetelARX/BookProject/README.md

 Graceful error handling with user-friendly messages for both frontend and backend.

-🛠️Tech Stack Frontend: Razor Views with clean and dynamic user interfaces.
+🛠️Tech Stack Frontend:

+Razor Views with clean and dynamic user interfaces.

 Responsive design principles for better usability.

 Backend: ASP.NET Core MVC for building scalable web applications.

 Entity Framework Core for database interactions.

 Database: SQL Server with a normalized schema for managing books, genres, users, orders, and more.

 Authentication: ASP.NET Identity for secure user management.
 External login integration (Google).

+🎯 Highlights Clean:

-🎯 Highlights Clean, maintainable codebase with well-structured services, repositories, and controllers.
+Maintainable codebase with well-structured services, repositories, and controllers.

 Comprehensive unit tests for critical components like controllers and repositories using Moq and xUnit.

 Modular and scalable architecture for adding new features easily.
 Extensive use of dependency injection for testability and decoupling.

 Data validation using FluentValidation and ASP.NET Core model validation.

+🤝 Contribution:

-🤝 Contribution This project is open for contributions!
+This project is open for contributions!
 Whether it's fixing bugs, adding features, or optimizing the codebase, feel free to fork the project, submit a pull request, or raise an issue.

 🚀 Getting Started Clone the repository.
 Restore the NuGet packages.
 Update the database connection string in appsettings.json.
 Run the Update-Database command to apply migrations.
 Build and run the application.

-💡 Future Enhancements Implement a recommendation system based on user preferences.
+💡 Future Enhancements

+Implement a recommendation system based on user preferences.

 Add reviews and ratings for books.

 Introduce an admin dashboard for better analytics.

+Optimize the search functionality with advanced filters.

+📂 Folder Structure:

-Optimize the search functionality with advanced filters. 📂 Folder Structure Controllers: Handle user requests and manage the application's workflow.
+Controllers: Handle user requests and manage the application's workflow.

 Models: Define the application's data structures.

 Repositories: Abstract database interactions for clean separation of concerns.

 Services: Provide additional business logic and helper functions.

 Views: Razor templates for the frontend interface.

-🧑‍💻 Author Plamen Jelev - Developer and designer of this project

 ![image](https://github.com/user-attachments/assets/496106e6-ea68-401c-9301-0cc37fb5d2dd)
 ![image](https://github.com/user-attachments/assets/e8cc9181-675f-4bcb-8f1d-a2aba94342ce)